007msr/Microsoft-TeamsClone/README.md

 # Microsoft-Teams-Clone

-A real-time communication website which allows peers to video call and chat with each other with many more extra functionalities.
+A real-time communication website which allows peers to video call and chat with each other with many more extra functionalities using webrtc ,nodejs and socket.io.

 ## Functionalities